Admission requirements Bachelor Graphic Design

 Application deadlines

-The final deadlines for submitting your application and portfolio are:
+The final deadlines for submitting your application, including portfolio and motivation letter are:

 How to apply - Check the steps